Owning a rental property in California can provide you with an amazing (relatively) passive income source.

 A California Real Estate LLC is an excellent way to protect your personal assets from your real estate investments in the way a corporation would, while enjoying the flexibility and tax advantages of a sole proprietorship or partnership.
 However, it is essential that your LLC set up and managed properly and that you discuss with your lender any transfer of property to your LLC before you do so.

-When considering the use of a California Real Estate LLC to hold your property, it is best that you enlist the assistance of an experienced real estate attorney to ensure that everything is set up properly and that you are protecting your assets as best as you can.
+When considering the use of a California Real Estate LLC to hold your property, it is best that you enlist the assistance of an experienced asset protection attorney ensure that everything is set up properly and that you are protecting your assets as best as you can.